snoplus/data-flow-documentation/data-flow/processing_and_production/subsec/production_accounts/configuring_new_clients.md

 ### Dirac
 Dirac is used to interface with the Grid.
 This provides submission and monitoring tools.
 To setup the dirac_ui first follow instructions [here](https://www.gridpp.ac.uk/wiki/Quick_Guide_to_Dirac).
+**Recommended to copy dirac_ui dir from liverpool or a site where the screens already works to avoid compatibility issues with Ganga
 ```bash
 # You will need a script checks dirac proxy validity and reminds operators to renew proxies (the one here
 # will have a lifetime of 1000 hours)